carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 > ## Exercise 1: Exploring Krona visualization
 > Try double clicking on the segment of the pie chart that represents Bacteria and see what happens.
-> What percentage of bacteria is represented by the genus Paracoccus?
+> What percentage of bacteria is represented by the genus _Paracoccus_?
 >
 > Hint: There is a search box in the top left corner of the window.
 >